firefly-iii/docs/docs/advanced/rules.rst

 Actions
 -------

-When all triggers are hit, Firefly III will execute the actions.
+When the triggers are hit (either ALL or ANY, see the "strict" option), Firefly III will execute the associated rule actions.
 There are many actions available.
 Notable ones are:

 * Change the budget, category, tag(s), description, amount
 * Set a new description
 * Change the source or destination account

 Combined, this gives you a lot of power over your financial data.

+You cannot fire other rules from a rule.

 Screenshots
 -----------